Midland Pullman: Blue Pullman

-In July 1960 the Midland Pullman was relaunched as a luxury all-first-class service using two new Blue Pullman six-car diesel-electric units, aimed at covering the high end of the Manchester-London business market while services on the West Coast Main Line were disrupted during electrification.
+On 4 July 1960 the Midland Pullman was relaunched as a luxury all-first-class service using two new Blue Pullman six-car diesel-electric units, aimed at covering the high end of the Manchester-London business market while services on the West Coast Main Line were disrupted during electrification.
 It called only at (now closed), and made the journey from London to Manchester in a record 3 hours 15 minutes.
 The best time between the two cities immediately previously had been 3 hours 50 minutes.

 The Midland Pullman ran every weekday, up to London in the morning and down to Manchester in the evening.
 To fill in between these turns, there was an afternoon return trip from St Pancras to described by railway staff as "The most luxurious ECS (Note: Empty coaching stock) in the world."
 The train had two kitchens, and a full meal service was provided at every seat.